authelia/authelia/docs/contributing/style-guide.md

 configuration heading (h2 / indent 2) which has an example full configuration.

 Under the configuration example each option in the configuration needs to be documented with its own heading (h3 / indent 3).
-Immidiately following the heading is a div with some stylized icons.
+Immediately following the heading is a div with some stylized icons.

 The body of the section is to contain paragraphs describing the usage and information specific to that value.